chiraggahujaa/db-mcp/README.md

 For issues and questions:
 - Check the troubleshooting section above
 - Review the tool reference documentation
+- Use the built-in security and monitoring tools
 - Open an issue on the repository

 ---